davidegagliardi/syowatchdog/README.md

-A small watchdog program for monitoring image changes from a URL source.
+A small watchdog tool for monitoring image changes from a URL source.